 Clinical Interviews

-Mental health professionals, such as psychiatrists or psychologists, often conduct detailed interviews to gather information about the individual's obsessive feelings, thoughts and behaviors.
-They may ask about the nature of obsessions and compulsions, their impact on daily life, and the level of distress they cause.
+Mental health professionals, such as psychiatrists or psychologists, often conduct detailed interviews to gather information about the individual’s anxious thoughts and behaviors.
+They may ask about the nature of obsessive thoughts and compulsions, their impact on daily life, and the level of distress they cause.

 Diagnostic Criteria

 The diagnosis of OCD is usually made using standardized criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
-The DSM-5 provides specific criteria that must be met for a diagnosis of OCD.
+The DSM-5 is an OCD diagnostic test that outlines specific criteria necessary for an OCD diagnosis.

 Self-Report Measures

-Individuals may be asked to complete self-report questionnaires or surveys that assess the presence and severity of OCD symptoms.
-The Yale-Brown Obsessive Compulsive Scale (Y-BOCS) is a commonly used diagnostic tool to measure the severity of OCD symptoms and really the gold standard of OCD assessments.
+Individuals may be asked to complete a self-report OCD questionnaire or survey that assesses the presence and severity of OCD symptoms.
+The Yale-Brown Obsessive Compulsive Scale (Y-BOCS) is a commonly used diagnostic tool and really the gold standard of OCD assessments.

-In our program, our expert OCD therapists fill out the Y-BOCS with the client because it is a great way to really understand how obsessions, compulsions and rituals impact one’s life.
+In our program, our expert OCD therapists fill out the Y-BOCS with the client because it is a great way to really understand how compulsive or ritualistic behavior impacts one’s life.

 Observation

 Mental health professionals may observe the individual's behavior to identify specific rituals or compulsive actions.
-This can provide valuable information about the nature and impact of the compulsions.
+This can provide valuable information about the environmental factors and impact of the compulsions.

 Functional Assessment